Annekk/Annekk/README.md

 👋 Hi, I’m Anne Korhonen

-👩🏻‍💻 I’m currently studying BBA - Business Information Systems and graduating in 2023.
+👩🏻‍💻 BBA - Business Information Systems and graduated 9/2023

 🤓 Studied  e.g. UX&UI Design, Service Design, Digital marketing, coding, networks and hardware.
 From repositories you can find out more.

-:pencil: Just finished writing my thesis.
-The topic is UX&UI design related.
+:pencil: The topic of my thesis was UX&UI design related.
 Got a grade 5 (excellent).

 🇫🇮 Based in Finland.
-Able to relocate inside Finland.

 🗨 Finnish, English, Swedish and a bit Spanish.